SAP-samples/teched2024-XP280/exercises/ex4/README.md

     ![Output of terrraform plan](./images/output-terraform-plan.png)

- 1. As the plannning looked good, let's apply the plan via (this might take a bit):
+4. As the planning looked good, let's apply the plan via (this might take a bit):

     ```bash
     terraform apply tfplan